moise-mulungu/mixed-react-projects/project-info/teamdm/tech/css/flow-layout.md

 This value is similar in principle, but it takes an opposite strategy: it never adds any line-breaks.
 The element's width will be the smallest value that contains the content, without breaking it up:

+***howtocss: width: max-content :: element's width will be the smallest value that contains the content***:
   ```js
   <style>
     h1 {